Diaspora politics in the United States: Potential liabilities

-These issues, can result in real danger to the local diaspora community.
+These issues can result in real danger to the local diaspora community.
 May lead to racism directed towards the diaspora community, either directly or by being co-opted by opportunist extremists.
 Diaspora communities are almost always minorities in their host states, and thus are at risk of xenophobia or persecution by other demographic groups in the host state.

 Domestic accountability for foreign kin actions

 Shain explains that "[when] kin states violate norms that are valued by the host state (such as, for Americans, democracy or human rights), diasporas are often implicated or held accountable morally and politically. [...]
-The [host state] government and perhaps even [its] public may expect diaspora leaders to persuade or pressure their homeland government to alter its policies in a more congenial direction" and the failure of the diaspora community to act as desired by the host state "can impinges on the diaspora's ability to achieve cherished political goals."
+The [host state] government and perhaps even [its] public may expect diaspora leaders to persuade or pressure their homeland government to alter its policies in a more congenial direction," and the failure of the diaspora community to act as desired by the host state "can impinge on the diaspora's ability to achieve cherished political goals."

 Shain cites the situation of Arab-Americans as an example where diaspora members are held accountable and negatively impacted by the policies of foreign ethnic kin: